The Bernhardt Lab @ Duke University

 Learn more about our coastal work at our Coastal SEES project website

-Bernhardt is collaborating with Duke's Justin Wright , NCSU's Marcelo Ardon and Ryan King, and UNC's Todd BenDor in a five year project to estimate the extent of saltwater intrusion and saltwater intrusion vulnerabilities for North Carolina's coastal forested wetlands.
-In addtion to quantifying the rate of forested wetland loss and the formation of ghost forests, we are interested in understanding how soil carbon stocks and greenhouse gas emissions are affected during these rapid ecosystem transitions.
+Bernhardt is collaborating with Duke's Justin Wright and Ryan Emanuel, NCSU's Marcelo Ardon, and UNC's Todd BenDor in a five year project to estimate the extent of saltwater intrusion and saltwater intrusion vulnerabilities for North Carolina's coastal forested wetlands.
+In addition to quantifying the rate of forested wetland loss and the formation of ghost forests, we are interested in understanding how soil carbon stocks and greenhouse gas emissions are affected during these rapid ecosystem transitions.

 Long-term change in watershed ecosystems of the northeast (NSF LTER, NSF LTREB)